slissek/pac_voting/documentation/development_guide.md

 ### Database

-Please install and connect to the PostgreSQL database as root and copy the content of the database setup script located at: */configuration/prepare_database.sql* and execute all commands.
+Please install the PostgreSQL database using the default port and connect to it as root after that.
+Open a SQL console and copy the content of the database setup script located at: */configuration/prepare_database.sql* and execute all commands sequentially.
 Please check if a new user: *pac_app* and a database *pac* were created.
 The *pac_app*-user must have the ownership of the database.
 The database should contain the the following tables:

 ![Database Model](./resources/dbmodel.tiff)